-There are activities we so take for granted and consider so normal in our everyday lives we barely think about them – like urinating.
+There are activities we so take for granted and consider so normal in our everyday lives here on Earth we barely think about them – like urinating.
 But have you ever found yourself in a situation when there was no convenient place to empty your bladder?
 Perhaps there was only a filthy toilet cubicle in a solitary gas station by the road in a developing country that no one has cleaned since the 1970s, or you were stuck in a traffic jam on a busy highway with no place to hide away from the sight of fellow drivers.
 Yes, there are times when something as simple as urinating might become a real hassle.

 Alan Shepard, the first American to fly in space, would probably have had a story to tell about this topic.
 “Do it in the suit!” – that’s what he heard back from the ground control center after inquiring how he can relieve himself during the Mercury Redstone 3 mission.

 The incident, first openly described by Tom Wolfe in his book ‘The Right Stuff,” provoked historian Hunter Hollins to dig deeper into the issues of space-urination.

 The results of his research have recently been published in the journal Advances in Physiology Education.
 “I was really amazed and kind of incredulous that they let him urinate in his space suit,” Hollins told ABC News in a recent interview, obviously reluctant to believe the great American rocket scientists could have forgotten about such basic human needs (or did they believe the super-human astronaut would be free from animal urges?).

 According to available accounts, Alan Shepard, not having other options, peed into his space suit, short circuiting electronic sensors designed to monitor his heart and respiration.

 In the video below, Alan Shepard’s infamous “urinary accident,” as reconstructed in the movie “The Right Stuff”.

 Peeing In Space: NASA Looks For A Solution